Gilles Simon: 2009: Australian Open quarterfinal

-During the 2009 US Open Series, he played at the 2009 Rogers Cup where he lost to Jo-Wilfried Tsonga in the third round.
-One week later, he played at the 2009 Western & Southern Financial Group Masters and Women's Open in Cincinnati, where he defeated Nikolay Davydenko en route to the quarterfinals, where he would lose to world no. 4 Novak Djokovic.
+During the 2009 US Open Series, he played at the Rogers Cup where he lost to Jo-Wilfried Tsonga in the third round.
+One week later, he played at the Cincinnati Open where he defeated Nikolay Davydenko en route to the quarterfinals, where he would lose to world No. 4, Novak Djokovic.
 At the 2009 US Open, Simon equalled his best result of third round before retiring with a right knee injury during his third-round match against Juan Carlos Ferrero.
-Simon then won his first title of 2009 at the 2009 PTT Thailand Open, defeating Viktor Troicki in the final.
+Simon then won his first title of 2009 at the Thailand Open, defeating Viktor Troicki in the final.

 Simon returned to France to play in Lyon and lost in the semifinal to Michaël Llodra.
 At the next tournament in Valencia, he lost to Mikhail Youzhny in the quarterfinal.
-He continued to Bercy to play at the BNP Paribas Masters.
-He was seeded 11th and had a first-round bye.
+He continued to Bercy to play at the Paris Masters where he was seeded 11th and had a first-round bye.
 In the second round, he faced Ivan Ljubičić.
 While lunging to return a wide serve, he aggravated a right knee injury that has been bothering him for half of the 2009 season.
 Although with his movement severely hampered, Simon decided to play on to finish the match in front of an enthusiastic home crowd.
 He went on to win the match.
 In an interview during the Paris tournament, Simon said that the doctor had recommended that he take at least two months to recover from his knee injury.